 What is Confusion for me?

 Sometimes I would sit and rack my damn brain trying to figure out the way to solve the equations.
-There were times when I was ready to throw my computer out the window and literally beat my head against a wall!
-But thankfully I never did either of those!
+There were times when I was ready to throw my computer out the window and literally beat my head against a wall.
+But thankfully I never did either of those.

-To me the confusion here is in the “brain twisted in a knot” feeling.
-Which of course brains do not twist in knots.
-Though there are a ton of times where the gaps between what I know and what needs to be known, have seem painfully very far apart.
-Like to an irreconcilable degree!
+After a 45-minute study session, sometimes I would have my brain thoroughly twisted into a knot.
+Of course brains do not twist in knots.
+Though there are a ton of times where the gaps between what I knew and what needed to be known, were painfully very far apart.

 Why the Pain of Confusion?

-When I am in the pain part of confusion I can become ultra-sensitive, someone that even talks around me may get a dirty look!
-I may even be on the verge of telling these unsuspecting offenders some unnecessary pieces of my mind!
+If someone even talks around me they may get a dirty look.
+I may even be on the verge of telling these unsuspecting offenders some unnecessary pieces of my mind.

 5 Methods for Easing Through Painful Learning.

-Spacing out my learning over a longer period of time, makes it more likely that I will not be as homicidally confused the night before something is due.
+Spacing out my learning over a longer period of time, makes it more likely that I will not be as hopelessly confused the night before something is due.

 The Good aspects of Confusion.

-For me, I will even say the greater the confusion equals the greater sense of satisfaction once the thing is learned and the project is complete.
-I love figuring out something that has been giving me a good challenge.
-Knowing that many of my neurons got educated well and got to make new connections actually gives me hope for more having more success in the future.
+There is great feelings in figuring out something that has been giving a good challenge.
+Knowing that many of those possibly dormant neurons got educated well and got to make new connections actually can give hope for more having more success in the future.